3 Most Common Fails of Growing Marijuana Outdoors

 The difference between slow-growing, yellowing plants, and vigorous lush-green beauties may lie beneath the surface.

 Soil regulates the availability of nutrients that a plant can feed on.
-Unproperly maintained soil would make it hard for a cannabis plant to get the nutrition it needs.
+Improperly maintained soil would make it hard for a cannabis plant to get the nutrition it needs.

 The pH levels of a plant's root zone control what nutrients are available at different rates.
 Keeping a balanced, comfortable pH in the soil and flourishing microbiology creates a buffer, providing readily available nutrients to plants as they need them.